Onffroy de Verez family: Anne-Marthe-Rolland Onffroy de Verez

 Anne-Marthe-Roland Onffroy owned a coffee plantation in Jamaica.
 He was an artillery officer engaged in the English Army (Saint-Domingue campaigns).

 In 1816, after the departure of Napoléon Bonaparte, the Onffroy family returned to Brittany after selling the Jamaican coffee plantation.

 Jules-Henry Onffroy de Vérez

 Jules-Henry Onffroy de Thoron was a 19th-century French explorer.
 He is the son of Anne-Marthe-Rolland Onffroy de Verez.
 He recounted his travels under the name Onffroy de Thoron (Don Enrique).

-In 1850, he set sail for South America without a specific destination, landing at Valparaiso then in 1851 at La Serena.
+In 1850, he set sail for South America without a specific destination, landing at Valparaíso then in 1851 at La Serena.
 He took part in battles against the Chileans and was expelled as undesirable.
 Moving to Peru, he obtained the title of "civil engineer" from the Ministry of War.
 However, his desire to travel persisted.
 He undertook two expeditions (1852 and 1861) to Peru, devoting his time to observing, drawing and establishing topographical surveys of the region.